 Applicants to the Clinical Mental Health Counseling and School Counseling Ed.S. programs must meet additional requirements prior to admission.
-Clinical Mental Health Counseling Ed.S. applicants must hold a master's degree in community, school or other related counseling program area.
-School Counseling Ed.S. applicants must hold a Master's degree in School Counseling or current state certification (Class A) as a school counselor and at least two full years of full time acceptable experience.
+Clinical Mental Health Counseling Ed.S. applicants must hold a master's degree in counseling or a related clinical mental health field.
+School Counseling Ed.S. applicants must hold a Master's degree in School Counseling or current state certification (Class A) as a school counselor and at least two full years of full-time acceptable experience.
 Individuals seeking certification in states other than Alabama are responsible for contacting those state certification offices regarding school counseling certification requirements.